dougbutner/effective-collective/Effective Collective Paper/Individuality (Verification).md

 Each individual must have equal collaborative power and opportunities.
 There are no special privileges, economically or socially, for system founders, wealth holders, etc, outside of the Council of Elders, Project leaders, and Social Leaders.

-Date of Birth, and  used to determine which social leaders they are able to support, and where that support goes.
+The only required user-supplied data points are date of birth, and home city / town.
+Home city is used to determine which social leaders they are able to support, and where that support goes.

-Each person must be over the age of 12 to get an account.
+ach person must be over the age of 12 to get an account.
 This age is chosen because it is when the brain starts making beta waves.

 ## System Integrity
 All of these must be maintained for the integrity of the system